 Eddie worked behind the scenes too as a Tour Manager for bands, Haven’s Edge and D’Priest.
 It was humbling work as he toured the United States for a few months.
 “My dad made me promise to him that when he was gone, I would take care of my mom and I honored that.”

 His writing matured and his creations during this time are some of the best stuff he’s ever done.
 “Now He’s Gone”, “Playing With The Devil” and “Billy the Kid” were three moving tribute songs to his dad and how he dealt with the loss.
 You can hear the emotion and pain in his voice.

 He was soon headlining all the big clubs like, The Button South, Summers on the Beach, The Tree House, Rock Candy, Plus Five, and Rock Solid.

 “L.A. was cool for awhile, but it got stale.
 I guess we outgrew each other.
 Florida may be more laid back than L.A., but I still hit my music hard, the way my fans like it.”

 As the 21st century approached, Eddie continued writing songs and working as a Singer-for-Hire.
 To add to his arsenal, Eddie taught himself to play rhythm & lead guitar,Bass and drums.
 Now he records his songs the way he wants to.
 But still loves to work with great players.

-With 40 plus street team pages in a short time, he’s attained thousands of fans around the World.
+With a Many Fan/Friends on one of his Facebook pages And another 3000 plus on his Fan page on Facebook, in a short time, he’s attained thousands of fans around the World.
 After one year of living and working in Nashville,TN, it was time for Eddie to relocate back to South Florida in order to hit it hard once again.
 In June of 2009 that’s what Eddie did.

 in 2014 Eddie’s electrified vocals and take no prisoners attitude are best displayed on his new recent studio vocal demo for his first solo CD called “FREE WOULD” Named after his Titled Song.